dmsc/fastbasic/compiler/USAGE.md

     fastbasic -t:atari-extra testw.bas wait.asm

-Testing the resulting file, you should be three color zones in the screen.
+Testing the resulting file, you should see three color zones on the screen.

 There some parts of the syntax file that needs explanation: